The-AI-Alliance/community/CONTRIBUTING.md

 ## What Should I Know Before I Get Started?

+We welcome contributions to Alliance projects.
+Each project repo or website provides specific details about getting involved.
+Of course, all of them accept pull requests, discussions, etc.

-We welcome contributions to Alliance projects, but contributors must accept certain agreements and conditions, discussed here.
-See also the [AI Alliance governance](https://thealliance.ai/governance) for more general information.
+However, we ask that all contributors accept certain agreements and conditions, discussed here.
+See also the [AI Alliance governance](https://thealliance.ai/governance) for more general information about AI Alliance policies.

 ### Two Kinds of Projects